American expat taxes in UAE: US filing guide for United Arab Emirates residents

 Is the UAE tax-free for foreigners?

-Yes, the UAE is largely tax-free for foreigners, especially when it comes to personal income and capital gains.
+Yes, the UAE is largely low-tax for foreigners, especially when it comes to personal income.
 That's a big reason why millions of expats move here - to enjoy more financial freedom and make the most of their earnings.

-- Everyday life includes VAT (5%) and excise taxes on certain products such as sugary drinks or tobacco.
+- Everyday life includes VAT (5%) and excise taxes on certain products.

 - If you're a US citizen, you still need to report your worldwide income and may owe taxes back home.